What is a Goods Receipt in AP? | Receiving Documentation | Nexus APSkip to content

 How Nexus AP Helps

-Nexus AP integrates with your ERP/WMS to pull goods receipt data automatically.
-Our AI matches invoices to GRs even with partial receipts or multiple deliveries.
+Nexus AP integrates with your ERP or receiving workflow to pull goods receipt data automatically.
+Our AI matches invoices to receipts even with partial deliveries, multiple receipt events, or description mismatches, then routes only the true exceptions for review.

 Start Free Trial